Aarondgd/aarondgd/README.md

 ### Hi!
 I'm Aaron Delgado 💬.

-I was working in startups with different technologies, making MVP apps developed in Elixir, Nodejs and React.
+I was working in startups with different technologies, making MVP apps developed in Rails, Nodejs and React.
 Currently I am working at [visitapp](https://visitapp.mx/) as mobile developer.<br>

 🌱 *Currently Learning*: React-Native and Ruby<br>
 🤔 *Looking for help*: I'm looking for help with trying to find my first software engineering job.<br>